VeinsOfTheEarth/RivGraph/README.md

 conda activate rg
 conda install rivgraph -c jschwenk
 </code></pre>
 You may then want to install Spyder or your preferred IDE.
+Conda *should* fetch all the required dependencies and handle versioning.
 **Note**: While packaged for all platforms, we have currently only tested the win64 platform.

+Savvy users have been able to install RivGraph from this Github repo, but usually not without dependency headaches.
+See the [requirements file](https://github.com/jonschwenk/RivGraph/blob/master/requirements.txt) for dependencies.

 How to use?
 -----